 - character interviews

-Things like this are really just going to pull readers in, making them want to come to your website and learn more about your book and what you do.
-The point is to get them excited for your writing.
+Things like this are really going to pull readers in, making them want to come to your website and learn more about your book and what you do time and time again.